CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

 {\bf ABSTRACT}.
-We extend to large contexts pertaining to Shimura varieties of Hodge type a result of Zink on the existence of CM lifts to characteristic 0 of suitable representatives of certain isogeny classes of abelian varieties endowed with endomorphisms over finite fields.
-These contexts are general enough in order to apply to the Langlands--Rapoport conjecture for all special fibres of characteristic at least $5$ of integral canonical models of Shimura varieties of Hodge type.
+We extend to large contexts pertaining to Shimura varieties of Hodge type a result of Zink on the existence of lifts to characteristic $0$ of suitable representatives of certain isogeny classes of abelian varieties endowed with Frobenius and other endomorphisms over $\dbF_{p^q}$, whose $p$-divisible groups in mixed characteristic $(0,p)$ are with complex multiplication.